gregrickaby/viewer-for-reddit/CONTRIBUTING.md

 NEXT_PUBLIC_GOOGLE_SITE_VERIFICATION="YOUR-TOKEN-HERE"
 ```

 > The `NEXT_PUBLIC_GOOGLE_SITE_VERIFICATION` is only needed on Production.
-You can leave it as is for local development.
+You can leave it as-is for local development.

 ---